Wike To Commission Africa’s Biggest Water Park In Abuja

 “If we see that they are committed and willing to do their best, we are also willing to partner with all those who want to put in their best,” he said.

-Wike commended the delegation for believing in Abuja, promising that the Administration will make sure that their relationship blossom.

-“But you must also make sure that you have paid your taxes.
-It is important because without the taxes being paid, we will not be able to construct roads, we will not be able to construct public buildings.
-So, when I praise you for investing, I will also encourage you to make sure you pay your taxes,” Wike said.

-Speaking earlier, the head of the delegation, and special adviser to the chief executive officer of Sunrise Estate Developers, George Tolofari, stated that the purpose of the visit was to inform the Minister of the upcoming commissioning of the Water Park.
+Earlier, the head of the delegation, and special adviser to the chief executive officer of Sunrise Estate Developers, George Tolofari, stated that the purpose of the visit was to inform him of the commissioning of the Water Park.

-He congratulated Wike on his appointment as Minister of FCT, adding that with the Administration’s support, Abuja could become a federal capital city to be proud of.
+He congratulated Wike on his appointment as minister, adding that with the administration’s support, Abuja could become a federal capital city to be proud of.